William Contreras Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in MLB with a collective 7.9 strikeouts per nine innings.
+- The Tigers pitching staff is 25th in the league with a collective eight strikeouts per nine innings.

-- The Tigers have the 23rd-ranked team ERA across all league pitching staffs (4.87).
+- The Tigers' 4.73 team ERA ranks 22nd among all MLB pitching staffs.

-- The Tigers rank 22nd in baseball in home runs given up (29 total, 1.5 per game).
+- Tigers pitchers combine to surrender 31 total home runs at a clip of 1.5 per game (to rank 23rd in the league).

-- The Tigers will send Boyd (0-1) to the mound to make his fourth start of the season.
-He is 0-1 with a 4.50 ERA and 11 strikeouts in 14 2/3 innings pitched.
+- Turnbull gets the start for the Tigers, his fifth of the season.
+He is 1-3 with a 7.85 ERA and 13 strikeouts in 18 1/3 innings pitched.

-- The lefty last appeared in relief on Sunday, when he threw 2/3 innings against the Baltimore Orioles while giving up hits.
+- The righty last appeared in relief on Monday, when he tossed 2/3 innings against the Milwaukee Brewers while giving up hits.

-- The 32-year-old has put up an ERA of 4.50, with 7.1 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .222 batting average against him.
+- In four games this season, the 30-year-old has a 7.85 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .301 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.